objectscript/Polymetric-Dashboard/docs/InstallUsingSourceCode.md

 # Installation Using the Source Code
-Installation of the Dashboard can be compeleted without the use of the [quick start kit](https://github.com/CDTiernan/SystemMonitorDashboard/tree/master/dist).
-This approach is more technical but provides an overview of the components and functionality of the Dashboard.
-It is suggested that users who want to extend and customize the Dashboard follow these instructions so they can get a better idea of how and where metrics are collected and displayed.
+Installation of the Polymetric Dashboard can be compeleted manually.
+This approach is more technical but provides an overview of the components and functionality of the Polymetric Dashboard.
+It is suggested that users who want to extend and customize the Polymetric Dashboard follow these instructions so they can get a better idea of how and where metrics are collected and displayed.

 ## Download the Source Code
-To download the source code, you can either clone the repository or download the source code a specific version Dashboard by viewing the [realeases](https://github.com/CDTiernan/SystemMonitorDashboard/releases).
+The Polymetric Dashboard can be downloaded from the [realeases](https://github.com/intersystems/Polymetric-Dashboard) section of the GitHub repository.

 ## Components of the Source Code
-The source code is found in the [*/src*](https://github.com/CDTiernan/SystemMonitorDashboard/tree/master/src) directory, and is broken into two parts.
+The source code is found in the [*/src*](https://github.com/intersystems/Polymetric-Dashboard/tree/master/src) directory, and is broken into two parts.

 ##### DashboardSupport.xml
   - This xml file is an export of all the Caché code needed for monitoring the Caché environment.